ASSinc/demo-repo/README.md

 ## Team members

 ### realfranser
+### ManuelHuesoBejar

 * Name: Francisco Javier Serrano
 * Fun fact: I am a crypto bro like @PabloMartinMorales

+* Name: Manuel Hueso Bejar
+* Fun fact: It's funny in itself to have a hardware engineer in a soft project